 5 UX writing principles to always keep in mind

-Knowing the right UX writing principles you’ll manage to avoid a lot of pain in your app design.
+Knowing the right UX writing principles you’ll manage to avoid a lot of pain in your software design.
 You could’ve created the greatest app known to man, but if the intended user can’t use it easily it was all for nothing.

 Maybe you did put great care into design.
 The app’s interface might be in accordance with the newest UX trends, it might be intuitive and easy to look at.
 It won’t matter much if the writing’s bad, though.

 That’s the reason UX writing is so important.
 You can’t provide the user with the best possible experience without working hard on what’s written in the app.
 It isn’t easy, though, but don’t worry.